AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 > The template deployment will take a few minutes to complete.
 Continue with the guide once it completes.

-#### Deployment information: Cosmos DB
+#### Deployment information: Azure Cosmos DB

-Among the Azure resources the deployment script created, is a Cosmos DB database and four SQL-based containers:
+Among the Azure resources the deployment script created, is an Azure Cosmos DB database and four SQL-based containers:

 - **telemetry**: Used for ingesting hot vehicle telemetry data with a 90-day lifespan (TTL).
 - **metadata**: Stores vehicle, consignment, package, trip, and aggregate event data.